 Rue du Faubourg Saint-Honoré

-Known for its high-fashion boutiques and Haussmanian buildings, the narrow and intimate Rue du Faubourg Saint-Honoré shines with festive decorations this season, including chandelier lights by crystal maker Baccarat in 2019.
+Known for its high-fashion boutiques and Haussmanian buildings, the narrow and intimate Rue du Faubourg Saint-Honoré shines with festive decorations this season.

 The street, which is located in the 8th arrondissement, is a staple of Parisian luxury and glamor.
 On any given day, it is populated with wealthy tourists and Parisians window-shopping in search of a bit of the celebrated French chic.